How to Calculate a Renovation Quote

 Since you're trying to sign a contract, it may seem tempting to quote a lower price.
 However, you should never sacrifice the quality of the work, just for the sake of signing a contract.
 If you're making less money, chances are you'll try to finish the job faster, skipping out on a few optional steps that could've added to the quality of the project.
 If your client isn't happy with the final result, this will end up hurting your company much more than having not signed that contract in the first place.
 Therefore, unless your clients have a very tight budget, you're better off charging a fair price which properly reflects the amount of work to be done.

 One of the key ways to come across as convincing is to demonstrate the best reasons that a client should do business with you.
 Find a way to showcase your strengths (portfolio, customer reviews, website).
 If you are able to show that you offer good quality work that is worth the price you are charging, people are more likely to accept a higher price.

-Get new clients for your home renovation company
+Get new clients for your home renovation company in Canada

 RenoQuotes.com can help you get clients.
 We get requests from clients looking for trusted home renovation professionals just like you.
 Fill out the form on our homepage (it only takes a few minutes), and you will receive information on how to get new clients for your renovation company through our service.